Difference Between Power BI and Tableau

 |Integration||Power BI uses easy integration with the majority of them are third-party data sources.||Tableau also has the same feature but has an edge over Power BI in this category because Tableau can integrate the data out of the box.|

 |Visualization||It has an easy way of uploading the data and visualization types are much better than Tableau.||Tableau can handle large volumes of data and has much better drill-down options and allows the user to switch between visualizations on the go.|

 |Customer Community||It is a modern product and has a lesser customer community but will catch up with Tableau very soon.||Tableau is there for a long time so has a large customer community.|

 |Deployment||Power BI uses the SaaS model i.e. Software as a service.||Tableau is available as both software and cloud.|

-As a normal stakeholder, you can choose Power BI over Tableau but those who are data scientists need Tableau.
-Because no product has edge over other we can conclude that power bi is user-friendly and tableau is known for its speed and capacity of handling the data size.
+As a normal stakeholder, you can choose Power BI over Tableau, but those who are data scientists need Tableau.
+Because no product has the edge over others, we can conclude that power bi is user-friendly, and tableau is known for its speed and capacity of handling the data size.

 This has been a guide to the Power BI vs Tableau.
 Here we discuss the top 10 differences between them along with infographics and a comparison table.
 You may also have a look at the following articles –